duckietown/book-opmanual-duckietown/src/13_traffic_lights_assembly_18.md

 You can finally use the provided double-sided tape pads to fix the traffic light to the tiles.

+(dt-ops-tl-prep)=
-### SD-card image Preparation {#dt-ops-tl-prep status=ready}
+### SD-card image Preparation

 At hardware and software level, traffic lights are Duckiebots without wheels.
 In initializing the SD-card of your traffic light, follow the instructions [here](+opmanual_duckiebot#setup-duckiebot), with the extra step of using the option `--type traffic_light`.
 Also, WiFi configuration for traffic lights is by default not set.
 You can add it using the `--wifi` option as specified int the [instructions](+opmanual_duckiebot#setup-duckiebot).

-An example flashing command for a wifi connected traffic light can be:
+An example flashing command for a Wi-Fi connected traffic light can be:

     laptop $ dts init_sd_card --hostname watchtower![XX] --country ![COUNTRY] --type traffic_light --configuration TL19 --wifi duckietown:quackquack